-Ski trips are more than just a mountain and hardware to get you down.
+Ski trips are more than just a mountain and some hardware to get you down.
 They are rooted in experiences and atmosphere created at the base, on the lift, and even in the mountain culture.
 How do you capture a Winter Park experience?
 Try our top 10 Must Dos while you’re here!

 1. Mountaintop Après & Dinner at Sunspot

-Riding up the Zephyr during the day light hours is a classic starting point for most of our riders, but riding up at night is an entirely different experience.
+Riding up the to the mountaintop during the daylight hours is a classic starting point for most of our riders, but riding up at night is an entirely different experience.

-First off, you aren’t just on a regular chair.
-We rotate in our Gondolas, so rest assured, you won’t be exposed to our chilly evening temps.
-Next, the anticipation and excitement that starts bubbling when you get on the lift for your first ride on the mountain is now supplemented with wonder and aww as you get a glimpse of the twinkling town below.
+Tucked warmly in a gondola, you won’t be exposed to our chilly evening temps.
+The anticipation and excitement that starts bubbling during your first evening ride on the mountain is supplemented with wonder and awe as you get a glimpse of the twinkling town below.
 And that’s not the only sparkle you’ll enjoy.
-Step off the Gondola and see the stars like only the mountains can give them.
+Step off the Gondola and see the stars fill sky like only the mountain seclusion can allow.
 You’ll realize just how far away from the city you are.

 When you finally step into the mountain top lodge you are in the dreamiest of mountain venues.
 The fire is crackling, the aroma of some of the best food in the valley is making your mouth water, and your waiter is waiting to pop the bottle of bubbly (or wine) waiting for you to relax.

 Not every Coloradan spends their weekends dining on mountaintops- but it is definitely a must-do bucket list option for mountain indulgence.

 2. Hot chocolate at Hill House

 Snow sports and hot chocolate are a pretty classic duo.
 And we have a great place to warm up with gourmet hot chocolate after a day on the mountain, a game of broomball in the Village, or of course after an hour of fun on the adjacent tubing hill.